To submit an article online, and to check the status of your submission, you need to have an account with Journal of Interactive Media in Education

 Please ensure that you consider the following guidelines when preparing your manuscript.

-Submissions should have a clear educational focus or application and should illuminate the special contribution that digital media can make to learners' knowledge, understanding or skill.
+Submissions should have a clear educational focus or application in higher or post-compulsory education and should illuminate the special contribution that digital media can make to learners' knowledge, understanding or skill.
 Submissions are expected to advance knowledge in the field in some way, by developing theory, or critiquing existing work, or providing an analysis or framework for understanding empirical findings.

 Different kinds of submissions will be judged by different criteria.
 Ideally, we are looking for integrated submissions that present the theoretical basis for a technology, its design process and implementation, its evaluation, and theoretical implications.
 However, one or more these aspects may form the basis for a submission.